gouthambs/karuth-source/content/articles/market-historical-volatility.rst

 :tags: finance, equity
 :author: Gouthaman Balaraman
 :description: A look at the volatility of the market from a historical perspective.
 This
-    gives us a view of gathering market sentiment.
+    gives us a view of understanding market sentiment historically.
 :keywords: market, volatility, S&P 500
 :coverimage: images/SandPVolatility.png